 In addition, Mrs. Parker regularly accompanies and performs with students in her independent studio and APSU music students.
 In the past she has been a church pianist/accompanist and has been the music director for a local church.
 During the Summer, she presents various summer camps and has been actively involved with the APSU Piano and String Summer Camp and the CSA-Camp Granada.

-In spring 2011, Simone Parker founded the Grace Note Youth String Orchestra, now the Clarksville Youth String Orchestra.
+In spring 2011, Simone Parker founded the Grace Note Youth String Orchestra, now the Clarksville Youth String Orchestra, a community orchestra for string students in the Clarksville and surrounding areas.
 The orchestra provides students the opportunity to play and perform in an ensemble from early on in addition to individual instruction/group lessons.
-The ensemble is divided into three divisions:
+The ensemble is open to string students of all ages and is divided into three divisions: